dirac-institute/sorcha/docs/notebooks.rst

 Demo Notebooks
 ========================================================================================

-Below we provide jupyter notebooks that demonstrate and validate various functions and components of ``sorcha``.
+Below we provide Jupyter notebooks that demonstrate and validate various functions and components of ``sorcha``.

 .. toctree::
     :maxdepth: 1